 Your teen might be familiar with some of the less-than-glamorous symptoms that can come along with their period – the cramping, the bloating – their bodies are working hard!
 But what about other symptoms like nausea, a stuffy nose, or even a fever?
 Is it normal to get sick right before your period?
 As it turns out, period colds are totally common – let’s talk about it!

 What is a period cold?

-How can I prevent a period cold?
+How can I tell the difference between a period cold and COVID-19?

-How can I prevent period colds?
+How can I prevent and treat a period cold?

 Making healthy lifestyle choices can help to keep the body feeling its best and keep that immune system in check.
 Of course, drinking lots of water, eating balanced meals, and movement are the best things your teen can do to ward off any illness, but it’s not always as easily said as done.
 We all get sick sometimes, so here are a couple things you can try next time a period cold knocks your teen out:

 - Keep some water and ibuprofen on hand for your teen to flush out those headaches and muscle pains, and to inhibit the creation of more of those pesky prostaglandins

 - Try vitamin supplements like vitamin C, zinc, probiotics and vitamin D to boost the immune system and help with fatigue